toddfoster/sharedprayers/README.md

 - office/mp/confession - by weekday
 - office/mp/sentence - by weekday AND sunday
 - office/mp/antiphon - by weekday
-- office/mp/beforetheclose - by weekday
+- x office/mp/beforetheclose - by weekday
 - office/mp/collect - by weekday
 - office/mp/invitatory - by season
 - office/mp/mission - by weekday